Independent advice: An oxymoron?

 Qualities of a successful recruiter

-The most successful recruiters are part salesman, career counselor, consultant, advisor, fact finder, archaeologist, and “shrink”.
+The most successful recruiters are part salesman, career coach, consultant, advisor, fact finder, archaeologist, and “shrink”.
 They are balanced in their advice.
 They present both sides of the story, ask candidates a multitude of questions geared directly toward their professional needs and wants, and work to build relationships based on trust with candidates.
 This is something that takes time and commitment.

 In speaking with some corporate recruiters and recruiting leaders, they also confirmed my assertions on what makes a successful recruiter.
 The best corporate recruiters also follow these principles.